d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 # Implementation of Recurrent Neural Networks from Scratch
 :label:`sec_rnn_scratch`

 In this section we implement a language model introduced in :numref:`chap_rnn` from scratch.
 It is based on a character-level recurrent neural network trained on H. G. Wells' *The Time Machine*.
-Let's first import the libraries and modules for this section.
+As before, we start by reading the dataset first, which is introduced in :numref:`sec_language_model`.

 ```{.python .input}
 %matplotlib inline